Maybe we aren’t exactly what we think we are!

 Can you control your thoughts?

-Most people, even the scientists, say that you can’t control your thoughts.
+Most people, even most scientists, say that you can’t control your thoughts.

 However, It’s not that we can’t control our thoughts, but more accurately, most of us just don’t take the time to give our thoughts direction.